araobp/pic-mcu/README.md

 ![](./doc/hall_sensor.jpg)

-I usually use the board with RasPi or Android, but I use it as a stand-alone system for physics experiments this time.
+I usually use the board with RasPi or Android for IoT demo, but I use it as a stand-alone system for physics experiments this time.

 #### Communications